• Skip to primary navigation

 Ingredients needed

-• Desiccated coconut, nuts like almonds, pistachios, cashews and raisins
+• Desiccated coconut, nuts like almonds, pistachios, cashews, and raisins, Sugar, cardamom, white sesame seeds, and semolina (optional)

 Karanji Diwali Sweet